dotnet/arcade/Documentation/Operations/Helix-Machine-Management/Helix-End-Of-Life-Process.md

 | Build.DifferentOperatingSystem.KindOfImage | 03/22/2022 |

 Removing no-longer-supported operating systems on a regular cadence both allows us to be as secure as possible and use more of the resources we have available more for still-supported platforms.
-If you feel this removal is in error, or need to extend support beyond this date, please email dnceng@microsoft.com with your concerns.
+If you feel this removal is in error, need to extend support beyond this date, or believe a specific expiration should be extended, please email dnceng@microsoft.com with your concerns.

 ### Execution Steps

 #### Fully-automatable routines:
-- EstimatedRemovalDate notifications - Part of the dotnet-helix-machines-ci pipeline.
+- EstimatedRemovalDate & UpdateRequiredDate notifications - Part of the dotnet-helix-machines-ci pipeline, these must be both in the future and estimated removal date be >= update required date or the build will fail.
 - Links:
   - Documentation: https://dnceng.visualstudio.com/internal/_git/dotnet-helix-machines?path=/definitions/readme.md
   - Pipeline: https://dnceng.visualstudio.com/internal/_build?definitionId=596